top of page

 Today, those Radars are still fully operational.
 However, rather than looking for Cold War enemy missiles, ships and aircraft, today, the three ROTHRs are used in a counter-narcotics role in support of U.S. Atlantic Command against a very different "Enemy" - the Drug Runners.

 The three ROTHRs cover some 3.5 million square miles of the Caribbean and South America, extending north-south from southern Florida to the middle of Brazil and east-west from the western coast of Central and South America to the Eastern edge of South America at Rio Grande do Norte.
-Aircraft and ships used by the Drug Barons to ship their illegal narcotics to the USA are tracked and intercepted thus helping reduce the supply of “street drugs”.
+Aircraft and ships used by the Drug Barons to ship their illegal narcotics to the USA are tracked and intercepted thus helping reduce the supply of “street drugs” to the US and beyond.

-So, today, if you were to stand in the middle of Blakehill Farm looking out across the old airfield, now a scene of peace and tranquillity and home to many hundreds of species of plants and wildlife, you can only imagine what the countryside would have looked like had the ROTHR been installed.
-Oh, and something else to consider - you'd probably be trying to explain to an Armed Guard why they had caught you standing in the middle of a Top Secret NATO Radar Station!
+Today, if you were to stand in the middle of Blakehill Farm looking out across the old airfield, now a scene of peace and tranquillity and home to many hundreds of species of plants and wildlife, you can only imagine what the countryside would have looked like had the huge ROTHR Receiver Antenna Array been installed here.
+Oh, and something else to consider - you'd probably be trying to explain to an Armed Sentry why they had caught you standing in the middle of a Top Secret NATO Radar Station!

 Rx picturesjpg[8383].jpg